 If 2020 was all about WFH (working from home), this year is going to be about hybrid workplaces.
 As companies coax employees back to offices, they will also have to manage a significant number wanting to continue working from home.
-Enter the hybrid working model, where some employees will continue to work from anywhere, while others work from offices.
+Enter the hybrid culture, a work environment where some employees will work remotely, while others work from offices.

 But how do you, as a leader, ensure that your remote and in-office employees are treated the same?
 How do you get your people, both on and off your premises, to live your company’s culture?